-The broad recommendation for Council Policy 100-03 is for arts and culture staff to use the remaining time in FY21 to engage the community in a process of collective input and work collaboratively with the City's Economic Development department and the new Office of Race and Equity to lift up the revisions to the City Council before the next fiscal year.
-The public input process for revising Council Policy 100-03 is key to building trust among San Diegans, particularly from BIPOC communities who historically have been marginalized and excluded from such processes.
-While we will offer recommendations to policy changes, we do not wish to supplant the very important work of gathering wide community input.
+The broad recommendation for Council Policy 100-03 is for the Commission to use the remaining time in FY21 to engage the community in a process of collective input and work collaboratively with the City's Economic Development department and the new Office of Race & Equity to lift up the revisions to the City Council before the next fiscal year.
+Our analysis of the policy resulted in more inquiries than recommendations.
+These are outlined below.